๐Ÿง Intro to Brain and Behavior

 Why This Matters

-When you're tested on brain structures, you're not just being asked to label a diagram—you're being asked to demonstrate that you understand how the brain organizes its work.
+When you're tested on brain structures, you're not just being asked to label a diagram.
+You're being asked to show that you understand how the brain organizes its work.
 The brain operates through specialization and integration: different structures handle different jobs, but they constantly communicate to produce unified behavior.
 Understanding this principle helps you predict what happens when specific areas are damaged and explains why certain functions cluster together.

-Think of the brain as having distinct "levels" of operation: some structures keep you alive without any conscious effort, others process and route information, and still others enable the complex thinking that makes you you.
-As you study these structures, don't just memorize locations—know what functional category each belongs to and how it connects to behavior you can observe.
-That's what exam questions will really test.
+The brain has distinct "levels" of operation: some structures keep you alive without any conscious effort, others process and route information, and still others enable the complex thinking that makes you you.
+As you study these structures, don't just memorize locations.
+Know what functional category each belongs to and how it connects to observable behavior.
+That's what exam questions actually test.

 Survival and Automatic Functions